mentin/geoscripts/bq2geojson/README.md

 * `geography_field` is the name of top-level (not nested) geography field in BigQuery result.
 * `[filename.json]` is optional input file, if not provided the stdin will be processed.

-E.g.
+Output is written to standard output.

+## Example

-`node bqjson2ndgeojson.js --geofield=location sample.bqjson`
+`node bqjson2ndgeojson.js --geofield=location sample.bqjson >out.ndgeojson`